Diogomadeira97/Dietpi-NAS/README.md

 	Create a DDNS to your public IPv4.

-	Put ONU in Bridge and connect router with PPPoE.
+	Put ONU in Bridge and connect router with PPPoE (Optional).

-	On router, enable IPv6 PPPoE with IP auto, prefix delegation and SLAAC+RDNSS.
+	On router, enable IPv6 with IP auto, prefix delegation and SLAAC+RDNSS (If is set PPPoE on IPv4 put here too).

 	Create a port forwarding using the IPv4 and IPv6 of raspberry pi with the port you chose.